ouspg/CompSec/Lab1_Network/README.md

 Attack on the "Order ID" is an [reflected XSS attack](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)#Reflected_XSS_Attacks) and the attack on the searchfield is [DOM based XSS](https://www.owasp.org/index.php/DOM_Based_XSS).

-What is the major difference between these two types of attacks?
+What is the difference between these two types of attacks?
+How can you protect your applications against both types of attacks?
 ```
 ```
 XSS attacks above a relatively harmless.
 They only affect you and nobody else.
 It would be way more harmful if you could get the above used code snippet inside the servers database or otherwise visible to all the users.
 Basically you would have to create a user or a product which name is the XSS-script.
 Both of those are possible, however creating a user is easier.
 Create a user whose name is ```<script>alert('ALERT')</script>```.
 Go to the administration panel logged as any user to check that it worked